Studies in Progressive American Social Movements

 movements in America and the relationship between the academic study of these movements and practical political activity.

-The minor includes work from a variety of academic disciplines, an internship involving organizing experience, and a
+The minor includes work from a variety of academic disciplines and a seminar that includes an internship involving

 To declare the minor, students should obtain a declaration of minor form from the registrar and take it to the coordinator of